linghaosong/ReFloat/README.md

 The matrices used in the evaluation are from [SuiteSparse](https://sparse.tamu.edu) collection in the [martrix market format](https://math.nist.gov/MatrixMarket/formats.html).

+If you find this code useful, please cite:

+    @inproceedings{song2023refloat,
+        title={ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers}, author={Song, Linghao and Chen, Fan and Li, Hai and Chen, Yiran}, booktitle={The International Conference for High Performance Computing, Networking, Storage and Analysis (SC '23)}, year = {2023}
+    }

 ## The input matrix

 We provided one sample matrix `crystm03` in the `matrices` directory.
 To download and decompress all the matrices, run